 Other practices could mislead understanding, so it is clearer to tell you what this is not.
 This is not pushing you into a pose.
 This is not Thai.
 You are not passive.
 This is not massage.
-And we do not use complicated poses for this.

 We can easily touch these muscles in only a few places, and that is helpful.
 I will guide you to find where.
 We can extend these muscles, but to do so you need to feel specifically how you align.
 We can feel what we cannot see.
 We use aided yoga together for you to learn to feel how you align.